informalsystems/hermes/docs/spec/relayer/Data-Requirements.md

 The requests that Hermes makes to this endpoint are:

-- QueryChannelClientStateRequest: Requests the client state associated with a specified channel.
+- `ChannelClientState`: Requests the client state associated with a specified channel.
-- QueryChannelsRequest: Requests all of the channels associated with the chain.
+- `Channels`: Requests all of the channels associated with the chain.
-- QueryConnectionChannelsRequest: Requests all of the channels associated with a specified connection.
+- `ConnectionChannels`: Requests all of the channels associated with a specified connection.
-- QueryNextSequenceReceiveRequest: Requests the sequence number of the next receive packet for a specified channel.
+- `NextSequenceReceive`: Requests the sequence number of the next receive packet for a specified channel.
-- QueryPacketCommitmentsRequest: Requests the packet commitments associated with a specified channel.
+- `PacketCommitments`: Requests the packet commitments associated with a specified channel.
-- QueryPacketAcknowledgementsRequest: Requests the packet acknowledgments associated with a specified channel.
+- `PacketAcknowledgements`: Requests the packet acknowledgments associated with a specified channel.
-- QueryUnreceivedAcksRequest: Requests the unreceived acknowledgments associated with a specified channel.
+- `UnreceivedAcks`: Requests the unreceived acknowledgments associated with a specified channel.
-- QueryUnreceivedPacketsRequest: Requests the unreceived packet sequences associated with a specified channel.
+- `UnreceivedPackets`: Requests the unreceived packet sequences associated with a specified channel.

-> _*Note:*_ The `QueryPacketAcknowledgementsRequest`, `QueryUnreceivedAcksRequest`, and `QueryUnreceivedPacketsRequest` types each accept a Vector of `sequence`s in order to specify which packet commitments to fetch acknowledgements for.
-In the case where no `sequence`s are passed, the requests will simply return all acknowledgements for all outstanding packet commitments.
+> _*Note:*_ The `PacketAcknowledgements`, `UnreceivedAcks`, and `UnreceivedPackets` queries each accept a vector of `sequences` in order to specify which packet commitments to fetch acknowledgements for.
+In the case where an empty vector is passed, the queries will simply return all acknowledgements for all outstanding packet commitments.

 ### `ibc.core.client.v1.QueryClient`